 Despite his wealth, you can regularly spot him going for casual jogs around the country, calling out “hoi!” and chatting to the people he passes.

 On Liechtenstein’s National Day, August 15th, the Prince holds a party at Vaduz Castle with an open invitation for anyone to attend.
 Yes, even you.
 And not only that, whenever a citizen turns 18, they’re invited to the castle for a birthday party with the Prince.

 The Public Transportation is Great

-Dave and I happened to be in Liechtenstein on a day when public transportation was free across the entire country, although we had no idea why.
-Even our Airbnb host was baffled when we told him we hadn’t had to pay for any of our bus rides.
+I happened to be in Liechtenstein on a day when public transportation was free across the entire country, although I had no idea why.
+Even our lovely Airbnb host was baffled when I told him I hadn’t had to pay for any of my bus rides.

 Another option is to grab one of the free rental bikes that are scattered across the country.
 There are 100 kilometres of cycle paths in Liechtenstein to explore.

 I also found it surprisingly simple to get to Liechtenstein from Switzerland.
 I took the train from Zurich to Sargans, which took 50 minutes, then switched over to the bus from there to Vaduz, which took half an hour.

 Everything Closes on Sundays

 If at all possible, I’d recommend not visiting Liechtenstein on a Sunday or if you do, making sure you have food on hand to last the day.
 Everything shuts down on Sunday.
 When my partner and I set off for dinner on Sunday evening, nothing was open.
 We walked past closed restaurant after closed restaurant after closed restaurant after closed supermarket after closed convenience store, desperate for food and unable to find anywhere to get some.